-- 1. Explain asthma severity assessment and categorization - 2.
-Describe key aspects of proactive asthma practice management - 3.
-Discuss how you can utilize your electronic health record (EHR) to identify, monitor and manage patients living with asthma
+- 1. Explain asthma severity assessment and categorization. - 2.
+Implement key aspects of proactive asthma practice management. - 3.
+Utilize your electronic health record (EHR) to identify, monitor, and manage patients living with asthma.

-CME/CE Requirements
+CME/CEU Requirements

-Receive continuing education credit now through June 7, 2024 by:
+Receive continuing education credit now through June 6, 2028 by:

-- 1. Attending an in-person or virtual presentation or reading the Pediatric Asthma Management Practice Module located on the Quality Insights' website. - 2.
+- 1. Attending an in-person or virtual presentation or reading the Pediatric Asthma Practice Education Module located on the Quality Insights website. - 2.
 If you choose the virtual option, watch the recorded presentation. - 3.
-Complete an online evaluation as part of a 60-minute learning activity
+Complete an online evaluation as part of a 60-minute learning activity.

-For questions related to this course or to schedule a live presentation, please contact Robina Montague, RN at RMontague@qualityinsights.org.
+For questions related to this course or to schedule a live presentation, please contact Robina Montague, RN, at RMontague@qualityinsights.org.